Billy Long: Career

-Long owned Billy Long Auctions, LLC.
-He was also a talk radio show host on the Springfield-based station KWTO.
-He is a member of the National Association of Realtors, National Auctioneers Association, the Springfield Area Chamber of Commerce, the National Rifle Association, and the Greater Springfield Board of Realtors.
+Long was an auctioneer and owned Billy Long Auctions, LLC from 1979 to 2011.
+He was named "Best Auctioneer in the Ozarks" for seven years in a row.
+In 2016, he was inducted into National Auctioneers' Association Hall of Fame after his 2009 induction into the Missouri Professional Auctioneers’ Association Hall of Fame.
+He was a talk radio show host on the Springfield-based station KWTO and worked as a realtor part time.
+He is a member of the National Association of Realtors, National Auctioneers Association, the Springfield Area Chamber of Commerce, the National Rifle Association of America, and the Greater Springfield Board of Realtors.
+He was also the former President of the Missouri Auctioneers' Association.